ilhan007/ui5con25-handson/docs/2_Develop_Chat.md

 <br>

-- Import the IllustratedMessage an render it inside the `Popover`:
+- Import the IllustratedMessage and render it inside the `Popover`:

 ```tsx
 import IllustratedMessage from "@ui5/webcomponents-fiori/dist/IllustratedMessage.js";